 Forums allow not only for a greater diversity of topics, they also have much richer social sharing aspects.
 People can share photos, their user profile, and even create friends lists of people they like on the forums.
 Alternatively, if a user finds they don’t want to read any more of a particular person’s posts, they can also add them to their “ignore” list.

-Such rich features make forums an obvious and easy choice for most.3
+Such rich features make forums an obvious and easy choice for most. ((Nobody talks about starting a new website and ensuring they have a mailing list associated with it!))

 - Simple paradigm understood by most